All Episodes

 The Arab countries are threatened by both.

-And when they look around and they say, well, who's who's going to help us against these twin threats?
+And when they look around and they say, well, who's going to help us against these twin threats?

 And they say, well, there's one country in the region that's powerful, that's determined, that's resolved to fight this common enemy, and that's Israel.